rubenbase/vidquizz/README.md

 In the hooks folder I made a useFetch Hook to make the API request.

 The rest of the root files are mostly for config purposes.

+## Quick thoughts

+- It took me more than 5 hours, I wanted it to be as close as possible as the picture.

+- I didn't know what the yellow circle with the number was, I thought maybe it was the Buff number or the number of possible answeres, I don't know.

+- For time purposes I didn't implement perfect responsiveness and details like for example truncating the author div so it shows ... at the end if it is too long and this kind of UI improvements.

+Hope you like it,
+Ruben